MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-C-Contracting-Methods-Contract-Types/part-215-Contracting-Negotiation/subpart-215.4-Contract-Pricing/section-215.404-71-2.md

 (ii) Extremely complex, vital efforts to overcome difficult technical obstacles that require personnel with exceptional abilities, experience, and professional credentials may justify a value significantly above normal.

-(iii) The following may justify a maximum value -
+(iii) The following may justify a maximum value—

 (A) Development or initial production of a new item, particularly if performance or quality specifications are tight; or

 (B) A high degree of development or production concurrency.

 (3) *Below normal conditions.* (i) The contracting officer may assign a lower than normal value in those cases where the technical risk is low.
-Indicators are -
+Indicators are—

 (A) Requirements are relatively simple;